 Chainsawsuit has She Cried Veto: The Susan Miller Story (starts here), in which Susan Miller is assaulted by the President of the United States.
 Money quote:

 The President: My new bill will make rape the new legal currency of America.

 In The Adventures of Dr. McNinja after the ghost wizard takes over Dark Smoke Puncher he suggests that his mother might get a Lifetime movie out of their fight, entitled A Woman's Choice.
 A Mother's Nightmare.
 The alt-text goes on to say:

 I think that's how I want to see the first Dr. McNinja movie made.
 With the budget and style of a movie on Lifetime.
 What's that?
 Why yes, I will throw away life's opportunities for the sake of a joke.

 Immediately subverted on the next page, when Mitzi unhesitatingly orders Gordito to shoot her son fatally.

 Simultaneously played straight and subverted in a Something Positive arc, in which Kharisma's arrest for murder is portrayed as an inspiring Lifetime Movie... but even the actress portraying her knows it's a load of bull.

-That particular episode ("A.T. the Abusive Terrestrial") is itself a parody of the Lifetime Movie of the Week... and ET.
+That particular episode ("A.T. the Abusive Terrestrial") is itself a parody of these... and ET.
 Roger feels neglected by Steve, so he makes friends with a new boy (an Expy of Elliot).
 The boy eventually turns abusive, which Roger tries to hide from Steve.
 When he does find out, Steve helps Roger figure out a way to escape safely by pretending he has to return to his homeworld.
 However, the boy catches on, so Roger settles for kicking him in the crotch, pushing over his bike then walking off.